HE Recruitment and Admissions Policy

 - Consideration is given to the academic ability and suitability of the applicant for the course applied for by looking at references.

-- Criminal Convictions may prevent entrance to specific courses (refer to the HE Fitness to Practise Policy).
+- Criminal Convictions may prevent entrance to specific courses (refer to the HE Fitness to Practise Policy)

 13. Interviews

-- 13.1.
+13.1.
 If an admissions interview is required as part of the specific entry requirement, this is outlined on the BAJ website course page.

-- 13.2.
-For awards where an interview is part of the entry requirements, the BAJ Admissions Team shortlist applicants for interview abiding by the published course entry requirement and by reference to the criteria provided on the interview form.Â
+13.2.
+For awards where an interview is part of the entry requirements, the BAJ Admissions Team shortlist applicants for interview abiding by the published course entry requirement and by reference to the criteria provided on the interview form.

-- 13.3.
+13.3.
 If an applicant does not meet the published entry requirements but has indicated on their application that they have industry experience/previous studies or relevant professional qualifications, they might be invited to attend an interview.

-- 13.4.
+13.4.
 The interview is arranged by BAJ Admissions who invite the applicants to meet with the Course Leader or a subject specialist within 10 working days of receipt of the application.

-- 13.5.
+13.5.
 An Interview and Supplementary Information Form is completed by the Course Leader or a subject specialist during the interview.
 The form contains a checklist to follow to make sure that the correct advice is given to the applicant and that the reason for the interview is discussed.
 The applicant’s qualifications and experience relevant to the course are assessed.
 A score is attributed to the answers in three main areas, subject knowledge, motivation, and academic writing skills.

-- 13.6.
+13.6.
 After the interview, the Course Leader decides whether to offer a place and returns the Interview and Supplementary Information Form to BAJ Admissions within 5 working days to complete the offer making process.

-- 13.7.
+13.7.
 Applicants who are not invited to attend an interview will receive equal consideration.
 However, the Academy and BAJ reserve the right to reject applications from applicants who are invited to attend an interview and who do not respond to two specific invitations to attend.

 Conditional offer making

-- 13.8.
+13.8.
 Conditional Offer letters state the specific entry requirements that an applicant must achieve to confirm their place.
 The offer may include non-academic conditions that the applicant must meet before admission to the course is confirmed.
 These may include satisfactory completion of a Disclosure and Barring Service check.

-- 13.9.
+13.9.
 Where appropriate, an offer on an alternative course to the course for which the applicant has applied may be made.

-- 13.10.
+13.10.
 BAJ will verify all results by receiving and checking certificates and information provided on the Personal Learning Record System prior to confirming an applicant’s place and before enrolling him/her on a course.
 Applicants must provide evidence of their stated qualifications on official paperwork before their offer is made unconditional allowing them to enrol.

-- 13.11.
+13.11.
 On receipt of the applicant’s results, BAJ Admissions check to see if the conditions of the conditional offer have been met.
 If they have, an Unconditional Firm status is confirmed.
 If an applicant has missed the conditions, they may be admitted to an alternative course if they meet this course entry requirements.

 Unconditional offer making

-- 13.12.
+13.12.
 An unconditional offer means that an applicant has a place to study at BAJ with no conditions attached.
 An unconditional offer may be made to an applicant who has already achieved and has evidence of qualification results which meet the required entry criteria.
 Personal statements and references will also be considered, and, for some courses, an interview will form part of the assessment.

-- 13.13.
+13.13.
 Applicants are still required to provide evidence of their qualifications

 Unsuccessful candidates

-- 13.14.
+13.14.
 The reasons an offer has not been made are communicated to applicants via UCAS Track (full time applications) or via letter (part time and postgraduate applications) 15 working days from the date the application was received by the Admissions office.

-- 13.15.
+13.15.
 Applicants may be refused entry to a particular course due to not meeting the entry requirements, but this does not prevent them from applying for other courses.
 BAJ Admissions reserves the right to make applicants an offer on an alternative programme.

 14. Contextual data

-- 14.1.
+14.1.
 UK universities are increasingly being called upon to reduce academic entry requirements for disadvantaged applicants as a vital means of promoting fairer access to higher education.

-- 14.2.
+14.2.
 Contextual data and information can be used to assess an applicant’s prior attainment and potential, in the context of their individual circumstances.
 Contextual data includes educational, geodemographic, and socio-economic background data, such as historic data about an applicant’s school or college.
 Contextual information relates to individual applicant circumstances, such as if they have been in care, or involved in widening participation activities.

-- 14.3.
+14.3.
 Extensive research shows that socio-economic background, where you live, type of school attended, and subject choice, can all impact on attainment and, therefore, progression to HE.
 Most recently, research by the Centre for Social Mobility at the University of Exeter, commissioned by the Fair Education Alliance, found that evidence supports the use of contextual data and information.

 15. Sources of Contextualised Information

-- 15.1.
+15.1.
 Contextualised Admissions are used by BAJ to mitigate these factors, by using a wider range of indicators to identify who ‘merits’ a place, rather than attainment alone.
 As part of BAJ’s admissions process there are multiple sources of contextual data and information sources BAJ uses to help assess an applicant before a decision about an application is made.

 Contextual data sources include: